 We've Got Some (Exciting) News To Get Off Our Chest...

-October is Breast Cancer Awareness Month and this year we wanted to make sure we're not only keeping your boobs appropriately supported when you workout, but that we're encouraging you to properly take care of you, and yours, too.
+October is Breast Cancer Awareness Month and we wanted to make sure we're not only keeping your boobs appropriately supported when you workout, but that we're encouraging you to get hands on and properly take care of your girls too.

 The Importance Of Self Checks:

 On average, 1 in 8 women will develop breast cancer in their lifetime (source: American Cancer Society).